 Beautiful Signs for a Better Planet

 Your Green Dot signs will ship ready to be installed.
 They will either have 4-pegs or sign grade foam tape, depending upon the selection made while ordering.
-Signs also come with installation instructions and templates like those below.
+Signs also come with installation instructions and templates like those included in our wood peg and foam tape installation pages.

-We’ve included room sign installation height and location requirements here, and for more information on ADA requirements please see our ADA Sign Overview.
+We’ve included the most common room sign installation height and location mounting requirements here.
+For more information on federal ADA regulations please see our ADA Sign Requirements Guide.

 The ADA specifies that wall signs must be mounted so that the bottom line of tactile characters is at least 48 inches high and the top line is at most 60 inches high.
 This measurement is taken from the base of the letters (except in CA where it is measured from the bottom of the braille).